 Choosing where to begin using flash first depends on an analysis of a company’s current infrastructure, business plans, objectives, cost considerations, and resources.
 Some companies may choose to begin using flash in one area for ease of migration, later adding flash into other areas to evolve their datacenter in tandem with their business needs.
 To see how flash may help your specific needs, feel free to browse the Fusion-io solutions webpage for more information or chat live with Fusion-io.

 12. Where does flash offer the most performance?

 Since flash is an investment that can be added in many locations from the server to the storage array, many enterprises want to make sure they are adding flash where it can provide the most benefits.
 Flash can speed up applications in all locations, but adding it to servers offers the most raw performance since that puts the flash resource closest to the application and the CPU.
 Flash can also serve as a caching store that connects to back end storage to accelerate the most active data.

-For companies just starting to transition to flash, hybrid storage can also offer powerful performance.
 If you want to prepare for a possible migration to an all-flash architecture in the future, it’s a good idea to check into options that allow the storage media to be upgraded from disks to flash in the future.
 In hybrid storage systems, software that enables IT teams to provision performance to a variety of applications is essential to meeting varying Quality of Service requirements for applications that share flash resources.